 Collecting this information is important because it allows our nutrition counselor to determine where you can begin to make improvements, and it gives you the opportunity to reflect on choices that have become routine decisions.
 We know that small compromises here and there become bad habits and can result in your weight and overall health being far from where you want it to be.

 Based upon your conversation, you and your nutrition counselor will decide whether or not OnPoint is right for you.
-If it is (and we hope that it is!), a counselor will begin to work with you to create a meal outline that fits your schedule and nutrition needs.
+If it is (and we hope that it is!), a nutritionist/dietitian will begin to work with you to create a meal outline that fits your schedule and nutrition needs.

 Our goal is for you to eat 5-7 times a day, which includes a combination of larger meals and smaller snacks.
 The purpose is to eat enough food to support a high level of metabolic activity.
-As you lose weight, your nutrition counselor will teach you how to reduce your food intake to support a slimmer you.
+As you lose weight, your nutrition counselor will teach you how to reduce your food intake to support a healthier you.

 Losing 20-, 50-, or 100- pounds can be a daunting task.
-Your nutrition counselor will work with you to divide your long-term goal into manageable chunks to begin the transformation toward a healthier and more nutritious lifestyle.
+Your nutritionist/dietitian will work with you to divide your long-term goal into manageable chunks to begin the transformation toward a healthier and more nutritious lifestyle.
 These smaller, specific, and measureable goals will help you turn your aspirations into actionable behavior, and provide benchmarks to begin measuring your success.